swiftcicd/swift-cicd/README.md

 ## Troublehsooting

 > // TODO: Common errors right now.
 Need to manually choose Xcode 15 by running Xcode.Select(version: "15.0") while the macos13 GitHub Runner defaults to Xcode 14.3

+## Running Locally

+> // TODO: Edit scheme and add "local" to arguments, add secrets to environment variables, and either set the working directory (under scheme > options > Use custom working directory) to the root or provide the LOCAL_WORKING_DIRECTORY environment variable.